ovh/cds/docs/content/workflows/pipelines/actions/plugins/plugin-marathon.md

 title = "plugin-marathon"

 [menu.main]
-parent = "plugins"
+parent = "actions-plugins"
 identifier = "plugin-marathon"

 +++

 This action helps you to deploy on Mesos/Marathon.
 Provide a marathon.json file to configure deployment.

 Your marathon.json file can be templated with cds variables "{{.cds.variables}}".
-Enable "waitForDeployment" option to ensure deployment is successfull.
+Enable "waitForDeployment" option to ensure deployment is successful.

 ## Parameters